janettelau/consumer_complaints/README.md

 pip install -r requirements.txt
 ```
 5. Clone this repository to your local computer using `git clone`.
-6. Download the consumer complaints dataset from the Consumer Financial Protection Bureau by clicking on the link below.
+6. Download the consumer complaints dataset from the Consumer Financial Protection Bureau using the link below.
 ```
 https://files.consumerfinance.gov/ccdb/complaints.csv.zip
 ```